 The COMP concluded that there had been no change in the seriousness of the condition since the orphan designation in 2002.
-Partial deep dermal and full thickness burns remains a condition that is debilitating in the long term and life threatening, particularly due to infection and sepsis (when bacteria and their toxins circulate in the blood and damage the organs), acute respiratory distress syndrome (failure of the lungs causing severe difficulty breathing), hypovolaemia (loss of blood volume) and extensive scarring that might prevent normal mobility.
+Partial deep dermal and full-thickness burns remain a condition that is debilitating in the long term and life-threatening, particularly due to infection and sepsis (when bacteria and their toxins circulate in the blood and damage the organs), acute respiratory-distress syndrome (failure of the lungs causing severe difficulty breathing), hypovolaemia (loss of blood volume) and extensive scarring that might prevent normal mobility.

 - Prevalence of the condition